-35 Communication resources are included under Administrative support and coordination categories.
+&lt;sup>39 Communication resources are included under Administrative support and coordination categories.

-Task Agency Website Overview (status) Digital communication remains the Agency's primary communication channel.
-The focus is further to develop a user- friendly website and to publish timely and informative e-alerts for all interested parties.
-In an effort to bring the work of the Agency closer to the citizens, the Agency is also striving to publish basic information on its activities in the EU official languages.
-While efforts towards multilingualism will be further pursued in 2019, they are severely limited by resource constraints.
-Focused web pages, press releases and news items will continue to be published and Agency debriefings will continue to be organised for stakeholders.
-The Agency is also present on social media (Twitter for general messages and Facebook and LinkedIn for job advertisements), however developments are limited due to resource constraints.
 Objectives Specific objective: further to improve the Agency's website in terms of usability, features and functionalities, so stakeholders find it easy to navigate and regularly to update it to encourage returning visits.
 Bring the work of the Agency closer to EU citizens.
-Multiannual objective: to contribute to all the Agency's multiannual operational objectives.
-Outputs Regular updating of pages News items Press releases Presence on social media (notably Twitter) Events Citizens summaries Performance indicators and targets (deadlines) Unique visits: 1% increase with respect to 2018.
+Multiannual objective: to contribute to all the Agency's multiannual objective.
+Outputs multiannual operational objectives.
+Regular updating of pages News items Press releases Presence on social media (notably Twitter) Events Citizens summaries Performance indicators and targets (deadlines) Unique visits: 1% increase with respect to 2018.
 Number of tweets: 5% increase compared to 2018.
 Online survey on the website: at least 2/3 of respondents satisfied or highly satisfied.
 Resources 0.3 FTE Risks Timely delivery by external contractors of outputs related to the website.
 Human resources constraints could result in delays in publishing information.
 Risk if this activity is not performed: reduced visibility of the activities of the Agency for stakeholders, limited stakeholder engagement, perceived reduction in the Agency's accountability.

 Task Relations with Journalists Overview (status) Press releases are launched on very specific topics that may have an impact on the general public.
 E-alerts (Infoflashes), which are generally accompanied by a web piece of news, are launched when more specific information is disseminated.

 Infoflashes also provide fresh information on upcoming Agency's conferences, workshops and events, as well as newly published open consultations or official documents such as opinions and recommendations.
 They are also used to provide information on the Agency's public debriefings.
 Infoflashes are issued to over 3,500 contacts (a number in constant growth), including stakeholders, national regulators, academics, media, think tanks, as well as other interested citizens.
 Subscription to the Agency's alerts is available within seconds when visiting ACER's website homepage.
 Press briefings generally coincide with the launch of press releases; they also focus on major events or deliverables.
 In addition, the Agency regularly responds to journalists' questions.
 Objectives Specific objectives: to keep a large number of interested people and "multipliers" regularly informed on the Agency's activities and initiatives.
 The Agency aims further to engage not only with specialised media, but also with national media in Member States, as gateways to policy-makers, national experts and the general public.
-Multiannual objective: to contribute to all the Agency's multiannual operational objectives Outputs Infoflashes, Press releases, briefings Performance indicators and targets (deadlines) Urgent requests from journalists to be answered on a timely basis (within 3 working days, unless otherwise specified).
-Number of news items within Infoflashes: > 40.
+Multiannual objective: to contribute to all the Agency's multiannual operational objectives Outputs Infoflashes, Press releases, briefings Performance indicators and targets Urgent requests from journalists to be answered on a timely basis (within 3 working days, unless otherwise specified). (deadlines) Number of news items within Infoflashes: > 40.
 Number of references to the Agency in selected media included in the Agency's media monitoring (proxy for impact): 50.
-Resources 0.3 FTE

-Risks No appreciable risk.
+Resources 0.3 FTE Risks No appreciable risk.
 Risk if this activity is not performed: reduced visibility of the activities of the Agency for stakeholders, limited stakeholder engagement, perceived reduction in the Agency's accountability.